jamescox-dev/jamescox.info/content/portfolio/unicorn-valley/index.md

 {{< figure src="/portfolio/unicorn-valley/screenshots/3.jpg" >}}

 There are multiple characters, and level themes to unlock.
-These are implement simple skins that are applied to the enemies, level geometry, backgrounds, and player.
+These are implemented as simple skins that are applied to the enemies, level geometry, backgrounds, and player.

-### Monetization Features
+### Monetisation Features

 {{< figure src="/portfolio/unicorn-valley/screenshots/1.jpg" >}}

-The game uses Google Play's API to add in-app purchases, and advertisements to the game.
+The game uses Google Play's APIs to add in-app purchases, and advertisements to the game.

 ### Basic 3D Effects